 Employees can work toward advancement in the following major career paths: Data Processing, Office Services, Accounting, Human Services, Criminal Justice, and Nursing.

-NOTE: Due to technical issues, UMP registration has closed.
+NOTE: UMP Registration is currently closed.
 Please continue to check this website for information on the reopening of enrollment.

 You are NOT eligible for any UMP Program benefits until you have completed the enrollment process and returned a Career Development Plan.

 Participants in the Upward Mobility Program have more than 50 targeted job titles to choose from.

 If you are like most people, you have probably experienced some degree of test anxiety at one time or another.

 Test anxiety is the feeling of fear you have when your performance is about to be evaluated.
 When you experience this type of anxiety, your abilities to think and to pay attention drop at the time you need them most.
 What can you do to alleviate this anxiety you feel during the testing process?